katembu/move-it/docs/source/tech/indicators.rst

    and per-site values, depending on the patient (or other) list you provide as input.

 #.
-Having a standard interface makes it easy to generate
-   reports for any indicator without having to write custom reporting code.
+It is easy to reuse reporting code across indicators.

 The indicators code lives in two places.
 The definition of the indicators interface is